The Curt Jester

 Speeches

-• 10 December 2016 – To participants in the Meeting of the International Catholic Rural Association (ICRA)
+• 10 November 2016 – To participants in the Plenary Assembly of the Pontifical Council for Promoting Christian Unity

 Papal Tweets